 10 Alternatives to Skype for Calling Landlines & Mobiles

-Skype, long a popular choice for calling regular phone numbers around the world, will soon be discontinuing its services.
-If you've relied on Skype to reach fixed lines or mobile phones, it's important to find alternative solutions after the service ends.
+Skype, long a popular choice for calling regular phone numbers around the world, has now discontinued its calling services.
+If you previously relied on Skype to reach fixed lines or mobile phones, it's important to have alternative solutions in place.

 In this article, we'll introduce multiple reliable/popular services that serve as great replacements for Skype when it comes to making seamless calls to landlines and mobiles.